shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “I like a good amount of chaos and pranks, as much as anyone.”
 Don got up into Astalir’s face, showing him a glimpse of his true form: a blue curly, crooked horn and a spiky white antler.
 “If you ever give me rocks again, it won’t be the gold I’ll petrify.
 Understand?”

-Astalir gulped, but nodded nonetheless.
+Astalir gulped, but nodded, nonetheless.

 “Now, I am inclined to forgive you, *this* time.”